-- Use of mathematical notation and reasoning (mandatory for the exam) - Sometimes goes deeper into statistical underpinnings of neural networks learning - The project demands a complete working solution which must satisfy a prescribed performance specification
+- Use of mathematical notation and reasoning (contains several proofs that are mandatory for the exam) - Sometimes goes deeper into statistical underpinnings of neural networks learning - The project demands a complete working solution which must satisfy a prescribed performance specification

 An unusual exam system!
 You can repeat the oral exam as many times as needed (only the best grade goes into IS).